lookout-hero-logo

 lookout-hero-image

-Our Narrative team conducted a Discovery Workshop to align all parties towards a unified structure for Lookout's B2B and B2C services.
+Our Narrative team conducted a discovery workshop to align all parties towards a unified structure for B2B and B2C services.
+Participants included the CEO and executive-level stakeholders.
+I assisted with the workshop, but didn't conduct or present anything.

 lookout-discovery-workshop-presentation